sanskrit/raw_etexts_english/blogs/manasataramgini/2016-10-23_syllable-number-and-rules-in-the-ideal-realm.md

 +++
-title = "Syllable, number and rules in the idealxa0realm"
+title = "Syllable, number and rules in the ideal realm"

 +++
 This note is neither meant to be complete exposition of this matter nor